 Uninsured/Underinsured motorist

-Financially protects you and your passengers if an uninsured or underinsured driver causes an accident.
-While rideshare companies often provide this during Phases 2 and 3, it may not apply during Phase 1 without rideshare insurance.
+Protects you and your passengers financially if an uninsured or underinsured driver causes an accident.
+While rideshare companies often provide this during Periods 2 and 3, it may not apply during Period 1 without rideshare insurance.

 Personal injury protection and medical payments

 Cover medical expenses for you and your passengers, regardless of fault.
-These coverages vary by state and are often included in rideshare insurance or provided by the company for Phases 2 and 3.
+These coverages vary by state and are often included in rideshare insurance or provided by the company for Periods 2 and 3.

 Rideshare Company Coverage by Period